adbiLenLa/zeropoint/README.md

 has persisted, given the fact that these trigonometric identities are widely known.

-the zero-point fallacy has mankind trapped  on the earth without nuclear fusion.  the zero-point axiom makes faster than light travel possible.  fusion is an altogether different topic: nuclear fusionn is an enzymatic process.
+the zero-point fallacy has mankind trapped  on the earth without nuclear fusion.  the zero-point axiom makes faster than light travel possible.  fusion is an altogether different topic: nuclear fusion is an enzymatic process.

 john david jones